Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Lazy Multi-Chain NFA

 \section{Lazy Multi-Chain NFA}

-Despite the flexibility of the Lazy Chain NFA, its simple structure is insufficient for detecting more complex patterns, involving separate sets of events and matching conditions.
-One notable example is a disjunction.
+Despite the flexibility of the Chain NFA, its simple structure is insufficient for detecting more complex patterns, involving separate sets of events and matching conditions.
+One notable example is a pattern featuring a disjunction operator.
 Disjunction patterns consist of several sub-patterns, of which only one needs to be detected for the successful match to be reported.
 Consequently, an NFA detecting a disjunction must include multiple paths from the initial to the final state.
-However, a Lazy Chain NFA only contains a single path between $q_{1}$ and \textit{F}, which renders it unsuitable for processing patterns of this type.
+However, a Chain NFA only contains a single path between $q_{1}$ and \textit{F}, which renders it unsuitable for processing patterns of this type.

-We will overcome this limitation by defining a new topology, which we call \textit{Lazy Multi-Chain NFA}.
-This type of NFA will possess all the qualities of the Lazy Chain NFA, but will also provide path selection functionality.
-To construct it, we will first produce a Lazy Chain NFA for each of the nested pattern parts.
+We will overcome this limitation by defining a new topology, which we call \textit{Multi-Chain NFA}.
+This type of NFA will possess all the qualities of the Chain NFA, but will also provide path selection functionality.
+To construct it, we will first produce a Chain NFA for each of the nested pattern parts.
 Then, we will merge the initial, the accepting, and the rejecting states of all sub-automata and join all the remaining states into a single automaton.
 The resulting NFA will thus be structured as a union of chains leading to the accepting state.
 Whenever a match for a sub-query is retrieved, one of the paths will be traversed and the match will be reported.
 Figure \ref{fig:Lazy-Multi-Chain-NFA} demonstrates an example of this construction.

-In Section \ref{sub:Disjunction} we will formally describe the structure of a Lazy Multi-Chain NFA for disjunction patterns.
+In Section \ref{sub:Disjunction} we will formally describe the structure of a Multi-Chain NFA for disjunction patterns.
 We will then present a generalization to composite patterns in Section \ref{sub:Composite-Patterns}.